 History & Traditions

 In 2009, Dr. L'Heureux "Dumi" Lewis-McCoy founded Ndugu Nzinga North.
-He is a tenured professor of Sociology and Black Studies at the City College of New York - CUNY.
+He is a tenured professor at New York University.
 Between the South and North, we are proud to boast a membership of over 250 men and women committed to making significant contributions in the fields of education, law, medicine, and the arts.
 Though still deeply rooted in Atlanta and New York City, we now celebrate a worldwide network of affiliates.

 This Kiswahili term means "friend or brother"; and often refers to a group of conscious men who seek to promote integrity and honor in a community.
 As a collective, Ndugu seeks to re-define manhood in ways inclusive of all men and insists that every brother is a steward of character, beauty, and prinicple.